-To many people, a drug is meant to bring relief, a vaccine means protection and a biologic is the last hope for getting their lives back.
+To many people, a drug is meant to bring relief and a biologic is the last hope for getting their lives back.
 So it’s even more devastating when the medicine intended to relieve their symptoms or prevent illness ends up leaving them with a debilitating condition.

-Although it may not resolve medical issues, there are actions injured patients can take to help lessen the distress and help protect others from the same problems.
-These include reporting side effects to the FDA, and seeking compensation and justice through a lawsuit or by filing an injury or death petition with the National Vaccine Injury Compensation Program.
+Although it may not resolve medical issues, there are actions injured patients can take to help lessen the distress and help protect others from the same problems, including reporting side effects to the FDA and seeking compensation and justice through a lawsuit.

 A combined 97,805 personal injury/product liability cases were filed in U.S. district courts in 2014 and 2015.
 Drug-injury lawsuits may go after a company over marketing defects, design defects or manufacturing defects.
 Marketing defects, also known as failure-to-warn defects, are some of the most common types of product liability lawsuits.

 The FDA encourages consumers to report adverse events to the agency.
 It evaluates each report to determine the level of seriousness and may ask for more information from the person who filed the report before taking action.